IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 information to discover the complete topology view of the multi-layer multi-domain networks it controls.

-The MDSC should also maintain up-to-date inventory, service and network topology databases of IP and optical layers through IETF notifications through MPI with the PNCs when any network inventory/topology/service change occurs.
+The MDSC should also maintain up-to-date inventory, service, and network topology databases of IP and optical layers through notifications over the MPIs from the PNCs when any network inventory, topology, or service change occurs.

-It should also be possible to correlate information from IP and optical layers (e.g., which port, lambda/OTSi, and direction are used by a specific IP service on the WDM node).
+It should also be possible to correlate information from IP and optical layers (e.g., which port, lambda/Optical Tributary Signal (OTSi), and direction are used by a specific IP service on the WDM node).

-In particular, for the cross-technology Ethernet links, it is key for MDSC to automatically correlate the information from the PNC network databases about the physical ports from the routers (single link or bundle of links for a LAG) to client ports in the ROADM.
+In particular, for the cross-technology Ethernet links, it is key for MDSC to automatically correlate the information from the PNC network databases about the physical ports from the routers (single link or bundle links for LAG) to client ports in the
+ROADM.

 The analysis of multi-layer fault management is outside the scope of